Khongchai/web-spirograph/README.md

 If we look at them as fractions, things become much easier:

-For this set of numbers, if we inspect the graph:
+For this set of numbers, if we inspect the graph and compare all of them against $cos(x)$:

 $$ {\{\frac{1}{2}, \frac{1}{4}, \frac{1}{8}\}} $$